Ptolemy IX Soter: Restoration

 The army and people of Alexandria turned against Ptolemy X in spring 88 BC and expelled him from Egypt.
 The Alexandrians then recalled Ptolemy IX to the throne.
-Ptolemy IX was formally re-crowned as Pharaoh at Memphis in November.
+Ptolemy IX was formally re-crowned as pharaoh at Memphis in November.
 In his first reign, Ptolemy had borne the epithet Philometor Soter (Mother-loving saviour), but on his return he dropped the Philometor, since it recalled his mother.
 The cults and memory of Cleopatra III and Ptolemy X seem to have been officially suppressed.

 When Ptolemy IX returned to Egypt, the south of the country had been under the control of Egyptian rebels since 91 BC.
 Ptolemy sent a large force south in November 88 BC, under the command of the general Hierax.
 Thebes was quickly recaptured and severely sacked.
-Ptolemaic control was restored as far south as Philae, but Lower Nubia, which had come under the control of the kingdom of Meroe during the revolt, was not reclaimed.
+Ptolemaic control was restored as far south as Philae, but Lower Nubia, which had come under the control of the kingdom of Meroë during the revolt, was not reclaimed.

 Roman claims and First Mithridatic War

-After his expulsion from Alexandria, Ptolemy X made an attempt to invade Cyprus and recapture control, but was killed in the attempt.
+After his expulsion from Alexandria, Ptolemy X made an attempt to invade Cyprus and recapture it, but was killed in the attempt.
 Before his death, however, he had taken out a large loan from the Roman Republic, in return for which he produced a will which left his kingdom to the Romans.
 Although they chose not to take advantage of this, the possibility of Roman intervention hung over Ptolemy IX for the rest of his reign and forced him to adopt a highly deferential posture with the Romans.

-In 86 BC, a Roman fleet commanded by Lucullus arrived in Alexandria seeking financial and military support against Mithridates VI of Pontus, with whom the Romans were fighting the First Mithridatic War (89-84 BC).
+In 86 BC, a Roman fleet commanded by Lucullus arrived in Alexandria seeking financial and military support against Mithridates VI of Pontus, with whom the Romans were fighting the First Mithridatic War (89–84 BC).
 Ptolemy hosted Lucullus magnificently, but did not offer him any material support.
 This was probably partially due to the confused political situation – the Roman war effort was being led by Sulla, but he had been declared an outlaw by the government in Rome led by Lucius Cornelius Cinna.
-Moreover, Mithridates VI had managed to capture Ptolemy's sons, who had been on Cos since 103 BC.
+Moreover, Mithridates VI had captured Ptolemy's sons, who had been on Cos since 103 BC.

 Death and succession

 On 5 August 81 BC, Ptolemy IX promoted his daughter Berenice III, who had previously been the wife and co-regent of Ptolemy X, to the status of co-regent.
-Some sources claim that Ptolemy IX had made Berenice III his co-regent at the start of his second reign in 88 BC, but all documentary evidence shows that he reigned alone until 81BC.
+Some sources claim that Ptolemy IX had made Berenice III his co-regent at the start of his second reign in 88 BC, but all documentary evidence shows that he reigned alone until 81 BC.
 Ptolemy died shortly thereafter, probably in December of the same year, leaving her alone on the throne.
 After a few months of sole rule, her cousin Ptolemy XI was placed on the throne as her co-regent, murdered her, was murdered himself, and was replaced by Ptolemy XII, another child of Ptolemy IX.